Man arrested with $153,000 at Nashville airport

-NASHVILLE, Tennessee (Reuters) - A man who used $20,000 in cash to charter a private plane from Nashville to California was arrested on money laundering charges after an airport police dog smelled narcotics on $153,000 stuffed into his suitcase, according to a police affidavit released Tuesday.
+NASHVILLE, Tenn., Jan 14 (Reuters) - A man who used $20,000 in cash to charter a private plane from Nashville to California was arrested on money laundering charges after an airport police dog smelled narcotics on $153,000 stuffed into his suitcase, according to a police affidavit released Tuesday.

 Conor Guckian, 33, was arrested in Nashville on Monday after airport police were alerted to a “suspicious individual” using the large sum of cash to charter the plane to California, according to the affidavit.